 Rule 1: I have myself visited all bars reported on this site.
 No exceptions.

-Note 2: I might write about bars that doesn't exist anymore.
-I am an educated historian and therefore very much moved by the beauty of the past.
+Note 2: I might write about bars that do not exist anymore.
+I am an educated historian and therefore a manic consumer of the beauty of the past.
 Bars tends to live short lives and this website can be seen as a memorial where these great places get documented for the big sleep.

 Note 3: About geographical boundaries.
 I write about places I have experienced so of course there will be a high representation of bars from my corner in the world, that is the southern part of Scandinavia.
 Luckily for all of us, I live next to one of the most vibrant bar cities in the world, namely the insanely decadent city of Copenhagen, which means that there will be some solid diamonds for people looking at this way.
 There will also be a high percentage of bars from places like New York, Paris, Spain and Italy because these are all favorite destinations for me and where I have spent a lot of time during the years.
 Fortunately, drinking your way through these places ain't bad either.
 Certainly not.
 For instance, I dare to proclaim Spain as the best bar culture in the world.

 But I do suffer from a pathological travel addiction so there will be plenty of other drinking destinations to write about as well.
-Maybe not so much from the Muslim countries though, but I guess that this is self explanatory.
-That actually brings us to the second rule of the blog.
+Maybe not so much from the Muslim countries though, but I guess that this comes a self-evident thing.
+This actually brings us to the second rule of the blog.